sankalp87/Steatosis_prediction/Prediction_CP_SB/Steatosis_StratifiedBagging/readme.txt

-The jupyter notebook for the prediction of steatosis using our Stratified Bagging models.
+The jupyter notebook for the prediction of steatosis using Stratified Bagging models.

 Installation and dependencies
 Anaconda (https://docs.anaconda.com/anaconda/navigator/install/) >= 1.9.12